Skip to main content

 Major in Health Informatics and Management

-Health information managers are professionals responsible for the management of health data and health information systems in health care organizations and organizations that use health data.
-They ensure data quality; code and classify data; maintain data security and privacy; design, implement and manage health information systems (both manual and electronic); evaluate medical care data to monitor quality and risk; and manage support personnel.
+Health information managers are professionals responsible for the management of health data and health information systems in organizations that use health data.
+They ensure data quality, code and classify data, maintain data security and privacy, design, implement and manage health information systems, evaluate medical care data to monitor quality and risk, and manage support personnel.

 Credentialing Opportunities